Official Regulations Governing the Sport of Beer Pong

 - Liquid Contents: Fermented malt beverage or alternative potable liquid as mutually agreed upon by participating parties.

-- Cleansing Vessels: Two (2) cups containing potable water for the purpose of ball sanitation between attempts.
+- (optional) Cleansing Vessels: Two (2) cups containing potable water for the purpose of ball sanitation between attempts.

 Section 1.2: Geometric Configuration of Cups